-Hot in South Georgia; Spotty to Cold North
+Turkey Hunting Reports: Hot In South Georgia; Spotty To Cold North

 As always, it’s a mixed bag when you’re trying to gauge the statewide success from an opening day of a new turkey season in Georgia.
 Generally, the south Georgia folks fared far better than their brethren in middle and north Georgia.
 It was cold, but a more likely cause of the tough hunting were the high winds.
 It was an unexpectedly tough opening day for many, especially considering all the early strutting and gobbling that’s been reported this spring.